neogeographica/singleplayer_scripts/scripts/README.md

 This script provides an optional helper to make that process a bit nicer.
 If you define a value for jam_keybind in "quakelaunch.conf", that key will be bound to an alias that will load the "next map" in a list of maps from the gamedir.
 So when you first load up the map pack, press that key to be taken to the first non-startmap map in the pack.
 Or if you're just in the Quake console rather than in a startmap, you can enter the "jam" command in the console.

 When you're done with that first map (either before or after you go through its exit portal), press the key again to go to the next map.
-Etc. If you've played through the whole list then pressing the key will just print the message "All Done!" in the upper-left-hand corner of the screen.
+Etc. If you've played through the whole list then pressing the key will just generate a beep and the message "All Done" in the upper-left-hand corner of the screen.

 If you make a savegame and then come back later to pick up where you left off, using the autoload-latest-savegame feature, the mapjam helper will be set up correctly so that it starts at your current spot in the map list.
 The same is true if you use the launch-from-bsp feature to directly load a specific map.